 Today’s cloud services reverse that trend and allow us to run our technology in this new age of rapid digital change with very little upfront investment and very little cost related to technology replacement.
 I.T. costs are very predictable and affordable in the cloud.

-Our world has gone mobile.
 In today’s world, it is no longer acceptable to have your data locked inside the 4 walls of your brick-and-mortar facilities.
-This has become even more critical with the Covid-19 pandemic.
+This became even more critical with the Covid-19 pandemic.
 We are mobile and we need our data and processes available to us wherever we are, on any device.
 Full mobility is delivered mostly through today’s cloud services.

-Cloud software is an excellent value.
-Paying a monthly subscription for a cloud service still really bothers some of my clients.
+Paying a monthly subscription for a cloud service like Microsoft Access or Power BI still really bothers some of my clients.
 I understand the concern, but I believe we need to change our thought process.
 The rent vs. buy argument is still valid for real estate, and I think it drives our general thoughts on rent vs. buy.
 Why rent a home when you can build equity for little or no increase in cost by purchasing the property?

 The problem with applying this logic to technology is that the “house” burns down every 2 years and there is no insurance coverage.
 In business technology there is no valid “buy” scenario any longer, in my humble opinion.
 Technology is moving too fast.
 The cloud services available today allow even small companies to benefit from the billions invested each year by larger technology firms.
 This is amazing leverage for any business today.

-Cloud software is safe (if you choose wisely).
 If you utilize cloud software for mission critical purposes in your business, make sure you choose a solid provider.
-This is one of the reason companies like Microsoft and Amazon continue to grow like crazy in their cloud businesses.
+This is one of the reasons companies like Microsoft and Amazon continue to grow like crazy in their cloud businesses.
 Not only do they have great technology, but they are also successful and solid companies that are worthy of our trust.

 This idea of trust relates to two things.
 First, they are companies that will not disappear tomorrow.
 Second, they are companies I can trust with my data.
 These companies spend billions each year on data security and continue to set the standard in these areas.
 I trust the security of their data centers well beyond the level of trust I would ever have for my own in-house server.